 Isopod and springtail cultures we provide can be introduced directly to your vivarium, or can be used to start your own master culture.
 See the instructions for culturing your own clean up crew here.

 Springtails- Collembolla spp.

 Collembola are tiny arthropods that thrive in wet, temperate conditions.
 A staple component of any bioactive soil clean up crew, they keep mold at bay and help break down waste.
 Springtails also make a great snack for dart frogs.
-We offer culture starters that can be used as a snack for your frogs, added directly to your tank, or used to start a larger culture to have as a back up food source or to replenish your bioactive soil as needed.
+We offer heavily packed culture starters that can be used as a snack for your frogs, added directly to your tank, or used to start a master culture to have as a back up food source or to replenish your bioactive soil as needed.

 Dwarf White Isopods- Trichorhina tomentosa

 These small isopods are about 1/8″ as adults.
 They thrive in damp, humid conditions but can tolerate short periods of dryness.
 They reproduce very quickly.
 They make fantastic vivarium janitors and are a staple for most vivariums we have running here.

 Rough Isopods- Porcellio scaber

 These are quick producers and tolerate a wide range of environments as long as they have good ventilation and access to a humid/damp area.
-They are voracious protein seekers and ideally should not be kept with very small or delicate inhabitants.
+They are voracious protein seekers and should not be kept with very small or delicate inhabitants.